Mariajtik/Mariajtik/README.md

 🧩 Passionate about building **reliable, scalable systems**, even in offline or constrained environments

 ⚙️ Focused on **Full Stack Development** and **Observability Engineering** with a long-term view on system resilience

-🔎 **Sanctions & CTF Investigator**: I investigate on‑chain flows, gather intelligence, and contribute to detections and automations that help reduce manual work.

 > “Solid systems don’t need exposure — they need purpose.
 I build with purpose.”